-- Check all building roofs and remove debris from campus grounds. - Check trees for necessary trimming. - Fill portable fuel cans, generators and vehicles. - Assure emergency equipment is in working condition
+- Remove debris from campus grounds. - Check trees for necessary trimming. - Fill portable fuel cans, generators and vehicles. - Assure emergency equipment is in working condition

-Place trash and recycle bins in secure area.

-Remove all signs from campus and football field and secure.
-Stage emergency equipment in a secure area ready for use.
+- Place trash and recycle bins in secure area. - Remove all signs from campus and football field and secure. - Stage emergency equipment in a secure area ready for use.